-Fact: Yes, you use light weights when you begin and understand movement patterns.
+Fact: Yes, you use light weights during the beginner’s workout routine for women to understand movement patterns.
 But eventually, you should move on to heavier weights as you progress to avoid training plateaus.

 Myth #5: Strength training can only be done at the gym